reframejs/reframe/docs/overview.template.md

 ### Introduction

 Reframe is a framework to create web apps.
+It is designed to allow high development speed without sacrificing flexibility.

-It assembles a JavaScript stack that can integrate with Node.js, React, React Native Web, React Router, Vue.js, TypeScript, TypeORM, PostCSS, Webpack, Express, Koa, Hapi, etc.
+A JavaScript stack is assembled for you that can integrate with Node.js, React, React Native Web, React Router, Vue.js, TypeScript, TypeORM, PostCSS, Webpack, Express, Koa, Hapi, etc.

-All kinds of JavaScript stacks are supported:
+All JavaScript stacks are supported:
-Full-stack (modern interactive frontend + Node.js server + database with a Node.js ORM),
-frontend + backend (aka SSR app), frontend only (aka static site), backend only, etc.
+Full-stack (frontend + backend + database with a Node.js ORM), frontend + backend (aka SSR app), frontend only (aka static site), and backend only.

-Reframe is born out of the belief that a web framework can offer high development speed while being highly flexible at the same time.

 <br/>